firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/organizing.md

 If you try to save money every month on a certain subject, it's a budget.
 Groceries are budget.
 Bills are a budget.
 If you travel by train occasionally, it's not a budget.

 A category is "incidental".
-You don't buy new furniture every month but you might want to keep track of such expenses.
+You don't buy new furniture every month, but you might want to keep track of such expenses.
 Or you don't care about costs for public traffic (budget-wise) but a category would be nice.

 The rule of thumb is: would you make a real life envelope for it?
 If yes: budget.
 If no: category.